 Above: Esteve/R. Fernandez 60 solid cedar soundboard, laminated Indian rosewood back and sides, rosewood fingerboard, fine rosette, bordered string tie bock, deluxe tuners retail $895.
 It has dark and light purling around the face edge.
 The back has no ornamental line in the center of the back, it has no light wood purfling only a dark wood binding around the edge.
 This is a lightly braced guitar and is easy to play.
 For $35 I will apply clear plastic tap plates which will make it suitable for playing flamenco.

 Esteve 7 (previously1GR07), Spruce (or Cedar soundboard), laminated Rosewood, rosewood fingerboard, 5-strut fan bracing system with 2 chevron stiffing braces at the bottom of the lower bout, double special purflings face and back, deluxe tuners $995.
-In my experinece the Esteve 7 has more of a classical sound while the R.Fernandez 60 has more of a flamenco sound
+In my experinece the Esteve 7 has more of a classical sound while the R.Fernandez 60 has more of a flamenco sound.
+SOLD OUT

 Solid wood models from Esteve (back and sides of solid wood, ebony fingerboard, solid spruce or cedar top)

 Esteve/R.Fernandez 70-4864 (narrow 48mm nut and short 640mm scale).
 This model has the same woods and bracing system as the Esteve/R.Fernandez 70 but the nut is narrower and the scale is slightly shorter.
-Retail $1595.
+Sold Out

 R. Fernandez 70-5265 Cutaway (also labelled as R.Fernandez 70 Cut) with 52mm nut, 650mm scale.
 Now in stock, cedar or spruce soundboard $1695.